Physics-50/Module-1/docs/week1.md

 --------------
 ## Checkpoint 1

+Please note that the first time you access the class Gradescope site you need to do so through Sakai (using the Gradescope link from the items on the left).
+Once you have done so once all Gradescope links in the manual will work going forward.

 + [Submit the results of your single measurement on Gradescope](https://www.gradescope.com/courses/216639/assignments/904955){:target="_blank"}.
 The Gradescope assignment includes a sample calculation to ensure you are calculating $$\mu_s$$ and propogating the uncertainty correctly.